Latest updates: February 11, 2025

-On January 22, 2024, and September 18, 2024, the Government of Canada announced changes to the study permit process to ensure that all students coming to study in Canada are fully supported and set up for success.
-These changes are aimed at promoting sustainable enrolment growth, improving the integrity of Canada’s immigration system, and ensuring a positive experience for international students that includes housing and student support.
+The Government of Canada’s recent changes to the study permit process are aimed at ensuring that all students coming to study in Canada are fully supported and set up for success.
+The goals of these changes are enrolment growth, improving the integrity of Canada’s immigration system and ensuring a positive experience for international students that includes housing and student support.
 Due to the potential for confusion and misinformation on this topic, we recommend students and their families refer only to the information published on the Immigration, Refugees, and Citizenship Canada website (IRCC) and official university websites.

 Please review the following questions and answers to learn more about the updated study permit process:

-If you have received an offer of admission to a bachelor’s program from Carleton.
+If you have received an offer of admission (even if it is with conditions) for a bachelor’s degree program at Carleton.

 Congratulations!
-Once you check that your name, address, and other biographical details are correct, accept the offer (see here how) and celebrate this big milestone, you can start preparing documents for the next steps.
-Part of the new study permit process includes the receipt of a new document, called a ‘provincial attestation letter’ or ‘PAL’, to be issued by the provinces.
+Once you check that your name, address, and other biographical details are correct, accept the offer even if it has conditions (see here how) and celebrate this big milestone, you can start preparing documents for the next steps.
+Part of the new study permit process includes the payment of a tuition deposit and the receipt of a provincial attestation letter (PAL).

 To receive your PAL you need to accept your offer of admission and pay the tuition deposit.
 Once these steps are complete, we will initiate the attestation letter process.
 We will upload your attestation letter to Carleton360, so you can view and retrieve it along with the offer of admission.